lioness3/joann-carter/README.md

 # Personal Portfolio for Joann Carter

 This is listed as public for the sole purpose of demonstarting my ability to produce solid, commented code.
 Please do not use my projects in your own portfolio.
 Thank you!
+# Acknowledgments
+This project uses: React Vite and is hosted with gh-pages